First Offense DUI / OVI Charge in Columbus, Ohio

-If you’ve been charged with an OVI Ohio first offense, you should contact an experienced Columbus OVI lawyer with Luftman, Heck, & Associates by calling .
+If you’ve been charged with Columbus DUI / OVI first offense, you should contact an experienced Columbus DUI lawyer with Luftman, Heck, & Associates by calling (614) 500-3836.
 A strong defense strategy from us may protect your rights and save your future.
 Learn how an attorney from our law firm can help you with your first offense DUI in Columbus.